pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 ----------------

-The Simplified Solis model parameterizes irradiance in terms of precipitable water and aerosol optical depth [Ine08ss]_.
+The Simplified Solis model parameterizes irradiance in terms of precipitable water and aerosol optical depth [Ine08ss]_. pvlib-python implements this model in the :py:func:`pvlib.clearsky.simplified_solis` function.

 Aerosol and precipitable water data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^